Deir Qanun

 Deir Qanun also spelled Dayr Qanun (دير قانون) is a village in southern Syria, administratively part of the Rif Dimashq Governorate, located northwest of Damascus in the Wadi Barada.
 Nearby localities include Ain al-Fijah, Deir Muqaran, al-Dimas, Jdeidat al-Wadi, Kfeir al-Zayt and Basimah.
 According to the Syria Central Bureau of Statistics, Deir Qanun had a population of 4,213 in the 2004 census.

 History

-Deir Qanun was visited by Syrian geographer Yaqut al-Hamawi in the early 13th-century, during Ayyubid rule.
+Deir Qanun was visited by Syrian geographer Yaqut al-Hamawi in the early 13th century, during Ayyubid rule.
 He noted that it was a village "in the neighborhood of Damascus."

-In 1838 it was noted that the inhabitants were predominantly Sunni Muslims.
+In 1838, Eli Smith noted that Deir Qanun‘s population was Sunni Muslim.